pbrownsack/grefresh/README.md

 5. Be sure to allow the port you specified through your firewall.

 ## Configuration
-1. Download and place this in a folder that your desired user can run.
+1. Download and place this in a folder that your desired user has permissions on.
 Open a command line there and run
 ```
 npm install
 ```